 Want to add some energy to your next meeting or company function?
 Sometimes, a good icebreaker activity or fun team building game can be just the trick.
-Below are a few of our favorite games and activities, and you can use them as an opening to your meeting a way to jazz up the group in between speakers.
+Below are a few of The Leaders Institute’s ® favorite games and activities, and you can use them as an opening to your meeting a way to jazz up the group in between speakers.

 Ice Breaker Games to Get the Group Moving

-We’ll add new games to this list every few months, so make sure and check back over and over for an updated list.
-Regardless of which game you choose, make sure and have some fun at your next meeting!
+We’ll add new team building games to this list every few months, so make sure and check back over and over for an updated list.
+Regardless of which team building game you choose, make sure and have some fun at your next meeting!